logseq/docs/db-version.md

   * Tags are removed from their blocks when the `Remove inline tags` checkbox is checked.
 This matches the behavior of the DB version.
 * Property types are automatically detected for Number, Date, Checkbox, Url, Node and Text.
 If a property value has two conflicting but compatible types like Number and Text, it will choose the more lenient Text type.

+There are existing features that have a database equivalent that are still a TODO for the importer:
+  * Import assets as `#Asset` and pdf annotations as `#PDF Annotation`
+  * Import org mode files
+  * Import text files e.g. *.txt or *.edn
+  * Import advanced command blocks that begin with `#+BEGIN`
+  * Query macros and related query filters that have changed

 ### Convert File Graph to DB graph